Mastering the Wok: Secrets of High-Heat Cooking

 Understanding Wok Hei

 Wok hei is the slightly charred, smoky flavor that results from cooking at extremely high temperatures.
 It's what gives restaurant stir-fries their distinctive taste that's so hard to achieve at home.
 Our kitchen reaches temperatures over 1200°F to achieve this culinary magic.
+The term literally means "breath of the wok" — that fleeting, aromatic sear that lasts only moments before fading, which is why great stir-fries are always served immediately.

 Essential Techniques

 Proper wok cooking requires preparation—all ingredients must be cut and ready before the wok heats up, as cooking happens in seconds.
 The technique of tossing ingredients ensures even heat distribution and prevents burning.
+Chinese chefs call this "mise en place" approach bèi cài (备菜) — everything chopped, measured, and within arm's reach.
+Aromatics like garlic, ginger, and scallion go in first to flavor the oil, followed by proteins, then vegetables in order of cooking time.

 Home Cooking Tips